gmarmstrong/postget/README.md

 ## About PostGet

-PostGet is a Python library and plugin repository for interfacing with web APIs.
-PostGet plugins allow the developer to interface with web APIs as they would with Python libraries.
+PostGet is a Python library for building web API wrappers which developers can import as PostGet submodules.

 ### With PostGet